 While the name has changed over the years, the Maryland Board of Physicians has the authority to license doctors and other health care providers, like physician assistants, radiographers, radiation therapists, radiologist assistants, nuclear medicine technologists, and more.
 In addition to providing licenses, they also investigate complaints and discipline those who violate the Maryland Medical Practice Act.

 Under the Maryland Medical Practice Act, the Code of Maryland Regulations provides information as to what doctors are allowed to do and how they should act in given situations.
-More specifically, the code looks at general regulations, code of ethics, standards of practice, physical therapy aide, rules of procedure for board hearings, foreign-educated licensure requirements, fee schedule, continuing education requirements, speed-impaired applicants, disciplinary sanctions and fines, compelling purpose disclosure, and dry needling.
+More specifically, the code looks at general regulations, code of ethics, standards of practice, physical therapy aide, rules of procedure for board hearings, foreign-educated licensure requirements, fee schedules, continuing education requirements, speed-impaired applicants, disciplinary sanctions and fines, compelling purpose disclosure, and dry needling.

 Overall, doctors have a legal duty to provide a certain standard of care to their existing patients.
 This duty begins when they agree to treat a patient who has requested their services and ends when the patient has been discharged from the facility.
 The official stages of duty include attending, diagnosing, referring, treating, and instructing the patient.
 Standard of care refers to the care any other physician in the same field would reasonably provide to a patient in similar circumstances.